fiathux/sshcrab/README.md

 - For BASH: `~/.profile` or `~/.bash_profile`
 - For ZSH: `~/.zshrc`

-If file not exist, plugins and environment will not be configure.
+If file not exist, plugins and environment will not be configure on your user.

 ### Install